 Since the trading companies were founded, they have provided services on selected markets for KORADO brand products.
 In 2002 and 2003, there were significant changes in the operation and management of the largest trading subsidiaries.
 Customers in these markets since then have been served directly by the parent company in Česká Třebová.
 This management model significantly reduces costs and increases the efficiency of the individual trading subsidiaries.
 The result was a turnaround in their financial situations and the gradual return of capital that had been invested in those companies.

 No Controlling Agreements have been concluded between the parent company KORADO, a.s. and its subsidiaries.
 The cooperation of these companies is based on Distributor Agreements and on the basis of annual financial sales plans.
 In addition to these Agreements there are Loan Agreements concluded between the parent company and KORADO Polska, LICON HEAT, ThermWet and KORADO Bulgaria.
 These are standard agreements under regular market conditions.

-In 2006, when the Bulgarian subsidiary introduced the process of activating optional reserves in the production of panel radiators within the KORADO Group, full harmonisati-on has been achieved among all corporate, technical and production processes with the parent company KORADO, a.s. in Česká Třebová.
+In 2006, when the Bulgarian subsidiary introduced the process of activating optional reserves in the production of panel radiators within the KORADO Group, full harmonisation has been achieved among all corporate, technical and production processes with the parent company KORADO, a.s. in Česká Třebová.
 Thanks to the implementation of this project, KORADO Bulgaria is a fullfledged part of the KORADO Group.
-Since 2013, the number of direct sales from KORADO Bulgaria to the final customers has been steadily increasing.
 At the end of 2014, KORADO Bulgaria implemented a secondary subscription of share capital on the Stock Exchange in Sofia.
-After almost two years of planning, this transaction was successfully implemented, increasing the equity of KORADO Bulgaria by about BGN 7 million (about CZK 100 million).
+After almost two years of planning, this transaction was successfully implemented, increasing the equity of the company KORADO Bulgaria by about BGN 7 million (about CZK 100 million).
 These funds were used for further investment development of the subsidiary.
-In particular, investment in the second production line of panel radiators and lines for the manufacture of bathroom radiators.
+In particular, investment in the second production line of steel panel radiators and lines for the manufacture of bathroom radiators.

-An important step towards expanding our product portfo-lio occurred in 2013 with the 100% buyout of the company LICON HEAT s.r.o., which has expanded KORADO's production program by a complete range of floor, wall, freestanding, bench and special convector radiators.
+An important step towards expanding our product portfolio occurred in 2013 with the 100% buyout of the company LICON HEAT s.r.o., which has expanded KORADO's production program by a complete range of floor, wall, freestanding, bench and special convector radiators.
 Another significant investment was the buyout of ThermWet in 2018.
 The company is specialising in controlled air recuperation.

-Map of Europe with Subsidiaries and Associates
+Map of Europe with Subsidiaries and associates